endymion1818/deliciousreverie/src/pages/post/nesting-styled-components-properties.md

 `;
 ```

-You could destructure them like this however it can become difficult to read:
+You could destructure them like this however it can become difficult to read, particularly the position of the closing bracket, which becomes difficult to see with the template literal syntax:

 ```javascript
 const StyledContainer = styled.div`